DP-Fusion: Token-Level Differentially Private Inference for Large Language Models: Experiments

-The attack results, along with corresponding perplexity values, are summarized in Table \ref{tab:defense-comparison}, with attacks implemented as described in Section \ref{sec:attack}.
+The ASR of the attacks described in Sec.~\ref{sec:attack}, together with the corresponding perplexity values of each method (Sec. \ref{sec:PPL}), are showcased in Table~\ref{tab:defense-comparison}.
 For each defense method, we report results in two configurations: the highest-utility (lowest-privacy) and the lowest-utility (highest-privacy) settings, as implemented in Section \ref{sec:implementation}.
+We can see that \textsc{DP-Fusion} achieves a $6\times$ higher utility as the best baseline DPI method DP-Prompt at comparable privacy levels (1.426 for $\alpha\beta_i=0.10$ versus 8.44 for $\text{w=}50,\text{T=}1.75$).
 Full results across all parameter settings are presented in Appendices \ref{sec:full_dp_fusion}, \ref{sec:full_dp_decoding}, and \ref{sec:full_dp_prompt}.
-Additionally, Attack Success Rate (ASR) versus $\epsilon$ plots are shown in Appendix \ref{appendix:additional-figures-1} and \ref{appendix:additional-figures-2}.
+Additionally, ASR versus $\epsilon$ plots are in Appendix \ref{appendix:additional-figures-1} and \ref{appendix:additional-figures-2}.

-As seen in Table \ref{tab:defense-comparison}, LOSS-based attack has the highest ASR across all settings.
-In the strictest privacy setting ($\alpha\beta_i = 0.01$), DP-Fusion achieves a perplexity (1.459), which is nearly identical to the \textit{No DPI - NER} baseline (1.46), while maintaining a similar ASR (0.26 vs. 0.2767), thereby offering equivalent utility/privacy ratio, but with formal DPI guarantees.
-In the more relaxed setting ($\alpha\beta_i = 0.10$), DP-Fusion improves utility (PPL = 1.426) with only a marginal increase in ASR, showing a better privacy/utility tradeoff.
-On the other-hand, baseline DPI methods such as DP-Decoding and DP-Prompt exhibit significantly higher perplexity (e.g., >100 for DP-Prompt with width 5), indicating heavily degraded outputs.
+LOSS-based attack has the highest ASR across all settings.
+In the strictest privacy setting ($\alpha\beta_i = 0.01$), \textsc{DP-Fusion} achieves a perplexity (1.459), which is nearly identical to the \textit{No DPI - NER} baseline (1.46), while maintaining a lower ASR (0.26 vs. 0.2767), thereby offering slightly better utility/privacy tradeoff, but with formal DP guarantees.
+We believe the slightly better privacy performance of DP-Fusion compared to No-DPI NER arises from the additional randomness introduced during distribution mixing (Algorithm 1), which adds noise and marginally reduces ASR.
+This effect, lower ASR at the highest-privacy setting ($\alpha\beta_i$ = 0.01), also appears in the single-group implementation (Appendix A.19) and on a different dataset (Appendix A.20).
+However, the difference remains small in all cases.

+In the more relaxed setting ($\alpha\beta_i = 0.10$), \textsc{DP-Fusion} improves utility (PPL = 1.426) with only a marginal increase in ASR (+3.3\%).
+On the other-hand, baseline DPI methods, DP-Decoding and DP-Prompt exhibit significantly higher perplexity (e.g., >100 for DP-Prompt with width 5), indicating heavily degraded outputs.
 Although DP-Prompt with width 50 and $T=0.75$ achieves lower perplexity (4.26) and produces good quality paraphrases (Figure \ref{fig:winrate}), it does so at the cost of high $\varepsilon$ values (>100{,}000) and ASR (around 50\%), thus providing almost no formal or empirical privacy guarantee.